Quality control automation at Toly thanks to Spark

 Can you introduce us to Toly ?

-What was your challenge in terms of quality control?
+What was your challenge regarding quality control?

 What were your quality control objectives?